kmeraz/parallax/README.md

     - Note: NPM should have been installed along with the Node installation
         - It should be available as a global package in your local terminal
             - ```npm -v``` -> `10.3.0`
+5) Provide your own API key in `/src/app/api/index.ts`
-5) Finally, run the local NextJS server
+6) Finally, run the local NextJS server
     - ```npm run dev```
     - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.